Chapter 2:

 They do not smile.

-Their mere presence fractures the surroundings.
+Their mere presence fragments the surroundings.

-The air turns to crystal.
+The air becomes crystal.

 Time… stops.

-Princess 6 (voice trembling)
+Princess 6 (trembling voice)

 “Are they… angels?”

-Servant 3 (kneeling)
+Maid 3 (kneeling)

-“I’ve never seen anything so… pure…”
+“I’ve never seen something so… pure…”

-Mage 1 (eyes wide)
+Mage 1 (wide-eyed)

-“They weren’t summoned.
-They weren’t called.
+“They’re not summoned.
+Not called.
 They… come by will.”

-SCENE – The Ritual
+SCENE – The ritual

-Each angel holds a golden sword.
+Each angel wields a golden sword.

 They form a circle.